ibrahimsag/sliver/experiment.md

 - **Scale**: Zoom in to see detail or zoom out to see more of the parameter range

 ### Mathematical Foundation
+- Bands and intervals are defined in natural 0-10 coordinate space
+- Sliver camera transforms these coordinates for display
-For a parameter `t` in range [0,1]:
-- `t_visible = (t - offset) * scale`
+- For a parameter `t` in range [0,10]: `t_visible = (t - offset) * scale`
+- The transformed values are then normalized to [0,1] for diagonal interpolation
-- Values outside [0,1] after transformation are clipped or hidden
+- Values outside visible range after transformation are clipped
-- Intervals (start, end) are transformed as a unit

 ### Application in This Project
 The sliver camera controls how squares are positioned along the diagonal:
+- Band definitions use intuitive 0-10 coordinates (e.g., start=6.6, size=2.1)
-- Original square positions are defined in a normalized parameter space [0,1]
+- Intervals are stored in the same 0-10 space
-- The sliver transformation windows into this space
+- The sliver transformation windows into this 0-10 space
-- Multiple squares can be defined beyond the visible range and brought into view by panning
+- Scale of 0.1 shows the full 0-10 range, scale of 1.0 shows 1 unit

 ### Controls
 - **Arrow Keys**: Navigate the sliver space
-  - Left/Right: Pan along the parameter dimension
+  - Left/Right: Zoom out/in (scale range: 0.01 to 2.0)
-  - Up/Down: Zoom in/out of the parameter range
+  - Up/Down: Pan through the parameter space
-- **'0' Key**: Reset sliver camera to default view
+- **'0' Key**: Reset sliver camera to show full 0-10 range

 This is separate from the 2D viewport camera which moves the entire rendered scene.